SWOT-Confluence/run-confluence-locally/README.md

 * a python environment

 # INSTRUCTIONS
+Choose either the HPC or local .ipynb notebook and follow these instructions

 ### Access Confluence Modules and Scripts (LOCAL)
 1. Fork and clone (locally, usually main branch) confluence modules - see bottom table for correct name/branch